flaupretre/terraform-ssh-tunnel/README.md

 As you can see in the example below, using a provider alias is encouraged as it is cleaner and makes it possible from a single provider to combine access to multiple targets, either tunneled or not.

-## Note

-Please note that you MUST reference the 'module.db_tunnel.host' output variable in your provider definition, even if the returned string looks constant.
-If you don't, terraform won't create the required dependencies to the SSH tunnel and subsequent runs will fail when trying to refresh object states.

 ## Example